lyxal/Minefriff/README.md

 # MineFriff - A Blocky Esolang
 **MineFriff** brings the joy of traditional esolangs such as `Befunge` and `><>` into the blocky pixelated world of _Minecraft_.
-Much like fungoid languages, MineFriff allows code to be set out in a 2D code area, which can range from a 100*100 grid (allowing for 10,000 instructions) to any size of square (or cube).
+Much like fungeoid languages, MineFriff allows code to be set out in a 2D code area, which can range from a 100*100 grid (allowing for 10,000 instructions) to any size of square (or cube).

 As aforementioned, MineFriff allows for free-form code to be written in any size cube (meaning that 3D code is allowed).